-Charges for water and sanitary sewerage and basic rates for each jurisdiction are presented in Table 21, on the following page.
+Charges for water and sanitary sewerage and basic rates for each jurisdiction are presented in Table 21.
 Average cost per 1,000 gallons is the common standard used.
 Special charges for service connections, availability, demand and account service and front foot (a foot measured along the front of a piece of property) assessments are not included in Table 21.